cmsamaaa/govtech-tap-2023/README.md

 ## API Documentation
 This API supports JSON format.
 Please ensure that `Content-Type: application/json` is set in the request header.

-When a request is sent to a non-existing endpoint, the following JSON response will be thrown:
+When a request is sent to a non-existing endpoint (a.k.a.
+ERROR 404), the following JSON response will be thrown:
 ```javascript
 {
     "statusCode": 404,